explainers-by-googlers/Web-Environment-Integrity/explainer.md

 There is a tension between utility for anti-fraud use cases requiring deterministic verdicts and high coverage, and the risk of websites using this functionality to exclude specific attesters or non-attestable browsers.
-We look forward to discussion on this topic, and acknowledge the significantvalue-add even in the case where verdicts are not deterministically available (e.g. holdouts).
+We look forward to discussion on this topic, and acknowledge the significant value-add even in the case where verdicts are not deterministically available (e.g. holdouts).

 ## Goals